sjiaire/cr-site-natacha/content/sales_houses/leafy-kimironko.md

 Buy this pleasant 4-bedroom house within a 2,300 sqm plot located in residential area of Kimironko nearby Olympic Hotel.
 Kimironko is a lively neighborhood with easy access to the central market and public transportation.

-This leafy residence is neat and welcoming.
+This spacious residence is neat and welcoming.
 It has a bright lounge, a wide kitchen, 4 charming  bedrooms including an en suite, a washroom and a store room.

 Outdoor, there is a large terrace, a tremendous garden, parking space and staff quarters.